All Episodes

 Don't get all fatalistic unnecessarily.

-The d the wild card here is Trump.
+The wild card here is Trump.

-The Republicans we know are reluctant to make any big changes because they're just the Republicans.
+The Republicans, we know, are reluctant to make any big changes because they're just the Republicans.

 But Trump doesn't care.